peterbull/bodhi-cast/README.md

 - [x] Configure DAGs for production
 - [x] Set up env for production
 - [x] Add auto tests for data verification as DAGs

+### Week Ending 240218

+- [ ] Remove any excessive logging in DAGs
+- [ ] Incoroporate realtime data from available weather stations
+  - [ ] add stations to new table in postgres
+  - [ ] create producer to push to kafka topic
+  - [ ] create consumer to write latest to redis
+  - [ ] add nearby realtime data to spot pages
+  - [ ] add endpoint to find stations within the radius of a given spot
+  - [ ] display nearby station data on frontend